kemitchell/writing.kemitchell.com/_drafts/Unsustainability-at-Scale.md

 check us down the line will wonder why we prescribed so much.
 If we didn't have the answers, why didn't we let newcomers find their own?
-Didn't we grope in the dark, and find our own light, in our time?
+Didn't we grope in the dark, and find our own way, in our time?

 I wouldn't call out any single contribution to the new "defaults" of open source as ill-intentioned or glaringly